sparkflows/sparkflows-docs/docs/troubleshooting/logs.rst

 Where do I find the logs of the Fire Server
 -------------------------------------------

-When running on linux or mac the logs of the Fire Web Server are in the file ``nohup.out`` under the directory where Fire has been installed.
-It would be something like ``...../fire-1.4.3``
+When running on linux or mac the logs of the Fire Process are in the file ``fire.log``.
+Logs of the Fire Web Server are in the file ``fireserver.log`` under the directory where Fire has been installed.
+It would be something like ``...../fire-2.1.0``

 Where do I find the logs of the workflows when running on my Cluster